UKHomeOffice/application-container-platform/how-to-docs/kubernetes-user-token.md

 1. Log into the [Platform Hub][platform hub link].

 2. Go to the [Projects][project list] section and find your project.
-Click on the **Kube User Tokens** tab and select the requesters name from the list.
+Click on the **Kube User Tokens** tab, click **Select a project team member** and select the requesters name from the list.

+3. Click **CREATE A NEW KUBERNETES USER TOKEN FOR THIS USER**.

-3. Select the required cluster and RBAC group(s) needed for the token and click **Create**.
+4. Select the required cluster and RBAC group(s) needed for the token and click **Create**.

 > An explanation of RBAC groups can be found here: [RBAC Groups][rbac groups]

-4. Once the token is created the requester should be able to see it in their **Connected Identities** section for use in their Kube config.
+5. Once the token is created the requester should be able to see it in their **Connected Identities** section for use in their Kube config.

 [platform hub link]: https://hub.acp.homeoffice.gov.uk
 [connected identities]: https://hub.acp.homeoffice.gov.uk/identities